coreboot/coreboot/Documentation/mainboard/facebook/monolith.md

 ## Untested

 - Hardware monitor
-- SDIO
 - Full Embedded Controller support
-- eMMC
 - SATA
+- xDCI

 ## Working

 - USB
-- Gigabit Ethernet
+- Gigabit Ethernet (i219 and i210)
 - Graphics (Using FSP GOP)
 - flashrom
-- PCIe
+- PCIe including hotplug on FPGA root port
 - EC serial port
+- EC CPU temperature
 - SMBus
 - Initialization with FSP
 - SeaBIOS payload (commit a5cab58e9a3fb6e168aba919c5669bea406573b4)
 - TianoCore payload (commit a5cab58e9a3fb6e168aba919c5669bea406573b4)
+- LinuxBoot (kernel kernel-4_19_97) (uroot commit 9c9db9dbd6b532f5f91a511a0de885c6562aadd7)
+- eMMC

-All of the above has been briefly tested by booting Linux from the TianoCore payload.
+All of the above has been briefly tested by booting Linux from eMMC using the TianoCore payload and LinuxBoot.

 SeaBios has been checked to the extend that it runs to the boot selection and provides display output.